JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Members.MemberAdapter.cs.md

 [Index](../index.md) > [ExpressionPowerTools.Core](ExpressionPowerTools.Core.a.md) > [ExpressionPowerTools.Core.Members](ExpressionPowerTools.Core.Members.n.md) > **MemberAdapter**

 Handles translation and comparison of members.
+Responsible for composing a unique [MethodInfo](https://docs.microsoft.com/dotnet/api/system.reflection.methodinfo) into a string with enough information to re-build the
+            member.
+Uses the XML Docs algorithm as a baseline, but extends it for closures.
+            Also handles anonymous types.

 ```csharp
 public class MemberAdapter : IMemberAdapter